pwyoung/computer-setup/proxmox/terraform-iac/README.md

 # Details
 - Provision
   - Current:
-    This uses Terraform (with ProxMox) to create a VM
+    This uses Terraform (with ProxMox) to create local VMs
+- Configure
+  - Current:
+    Use git repos/scripts to configure

-  - TODO
+# TODO
-    Add support for other Terraform provisioned targets:
+- Add support for other Terraform provisioned targets:
   - Cloud (AWS/Azure)
   - Bare-Metal (MaaS)
   - Existing machine (Libvirt)
-- Configure
-  - Current:
-    Use git repos/scripts to configure
-  - TODO:
-    Use an Ansible job
+- Use an Ansible job to configure the machines
+  - Make this a separate job, but allow the inventory file to be created from this code.